timbrel/GitSavvy/docs/github.md

 This command will display all open pull requests for the integrated GitHub remote.
 Once you have made a selection, you can either checkout the pull request as a detached HEAD, checkout the pull request as a local branch, create a branch but not check it out, view the diff of the pull request, or open the pull request in the browser.

+## `github: create pull request`

+This command will create a pull request in the browser on the integrated GitHub remote repo.

 ## `issues integration in commit view`

 When writing a commit message, you can easily reference GitHub issues.
 Type `#` followed by pressing the `Tab` key.
 A pop-up will be shown with a list of the open issues for the repo.
 If you'd like to reference issues from a separate repository, you can do so by typing `owner/repo#` and pressing `Tab`.
 For example, to reference a GitSavvy issue you might type `divmain/GitSavvy#`, press `Tab`, and a list of GitSavvy issues will be displayed in the pop-up.